by L. Bellows and R. Moore* (3/13)

 - Healthy weight maintenance through a nutritious diet and physical activity are important steps to decrease one’s risk for heart disease.

-- Limiting dietary saturated fat, trans fat, and cholesterol intake is an important strategy to reduce one’s risk for heart disease, and can be achieved through label reading, shopping carefully for non-fat or low-fat dairy products, and choosing lean meats.
+- Limiting dietary saturated fat and cholesterol intake is an important strategy to reduce one’s risk for heart disease, and can be achieved through label reading, shopping carefully for non-fat or low-fat dairy products, and choosing lean meats.

 What is Heart Disease?